 Most bathing suits and swim trunks are acceptable.
 We ask that you make sure that your child’s swimwear fits snuggly so it will not hinder any movement.
 Children should not attend swim lessons with any type of built-in flotation.

-If your child is prone to chill, a swim cap may help.
+If your child is prone to feeling cold, a swim cap may help.
 We welcome and encourage this!
-For swimmers with long hair, we ask that it be tied back away from the face with a rubber band so it does not interfere with learning to breathe. *No metal clips please—they can fall out in the water and cause rust-stains on our pool bottom.
+For swimmers with long hair, we ask that it be tied back away from the face with a hair tie so it does not interfere with learning to breathe.
+No metal clips please—they can fall out in the water and cause rust stains on our pool bottom.

 Is my swimmer ready for the next level?